 Timeline of Jesus last week.

-There is also a free sample of our Timeline of Jesus week that contains the timeline chart and all the Bible verses are hyperlinked to Biblegateway.com for your convenience and you can choose the Bible translation that you prefer to use.
-FREE Timeline plan HERE.
+Here is our Passion week/Holy week timeline chart that contains all the Easter Bible verses, and they are hyperlinked to Biblegateway.com for your convenience.
+You can choose the Bible translation that you prefer to use.
+Download your Timeline plan HERE.

 Use the following timeline of events to guide you through the events of Holy Week with Jesus.
 Prayerfully walk alongside Him and contemplate what it would have been like to be one of His disciples during this time.
-Ask the Lord to reveal more of His character as you go through each day ( you may enjoy using the devotional bible study prompts in our accompanying prayer journal/workbook).
+Ask the Lord to reveal more of His character as you go through each day.

 What happened on Palm Sunday?